Challenge level: 4 out of 5

 |31 October - 9 November 2019||On Sale|

 This amazing 360 km coast to coast cycling challenge starts in vibrant Limon on the eastern Caribbean coast and finishes in the beautiful Playa Hermosa on the western Pacific coast.
-Along the way you'll experience breath-taking scenery, exotic Caribbean culture and abundant local wildlife.
+Along the way, you'll experience breath-taking scenery, exotic Caribbean culture and abundant local wildlife.

 It will be a journey full of fun, friendship and incredible support as women of all ages and from all walks of life challenge themselves for an amazing cause.
-This fantastic challenge is a great opportunity to get fit and have an experience of a lifetime.
+This fantastic challenge is a great opportunity to get fit and have the experience of a lifetime.

 Funds raised by Women V Cancer are divided equally between three important charities: Breast Cancer Care, Jo’s Cervical Cancer Trust and Ovarian Cancer Action.